1953 Hudson Facts, Figures, and Specifications

 1953 Hudson Wasp 4-door Sedan

 The 1953 Hudson Wasp 4-door Sedan replaced the Pacemaker but did not sell as well as the previous year.
-The is no doubt that the new Jet ate into the Wasp’s territory.
+There is no doubt that the new Jet models ate into the Wasp’s territory.

 1953 Hudson Wasp 2-door Sedan